 whose natural apolar schemes are defined, respectively, by

 Their associated Hilbert function is $(1,3,4,4,\dots)$, equal to that of the minimal scheme computed in \cref{ex:ex1-A}. \end{example}

-\begin{remark} In \cref{ex:ex1-C} we did \emph{not} find the minimal local GAD $F = (x^2+xz+y^2)y$ that we considered in \cref{ex:ex1-A}.
+\begin{remark} In \cref{ex:ex1-C} we did \emph{not} find the minimal local GAD $F = (x_0^2+x_0x_2+x_1^2)x_1$ that we considered in \cref{ex:ex1-A}.
 This was expected, since the support $[0:1:0]$ of the latter GAD lives in the projective hyperplane $x_0 = 0$.
 By running \Cref{algo:localgad} after a generic change of coordinates, we verify that these three local GADs are the unique minimal ones.
-We also remark that the minimal apolar schemes of \cref{ex:ex1-C} are $PGL(\k)$-equivalent, but their $PGL(\k)$-orbit does not contain thae scheme of \cref{ex:ex1-A}, whose degree-$2$ graded component is made of forms in two \emph{essential variables} \cite{C05}. \end{remark}
+We also note that the minimal apolar schemes of \cref{ex:ex1-C} are $\PGL_3(\k)$-equivalent, but their $\PGL_3(\k)$-orbit does not contain the scheme of \cref{ex:ex1-A}, whose degree-$2$ graded component is made of forms in two \emph{essential variables} \cite{C05}. \end{remark}

 \begin{remark} Computing the ideal generated by $6\times 6$ minors of $\mathcal{I}_{F,\ell}(\gamma)$ in \Cref{ex:ex1-C}, we find again the same three solutions that were defined by the $5\times 5$ minors.
 This holds even after a random linear change of coordinates on $F$.
-Hence, we conclude that there are no local GADs of $F$ of rank $5$.
-We note that this holds only locally, as the GAD $F = x(xy+yz) + y^3$ evinces the scheme $\Z$ defined by
+Hence, we conclude that there are no local GADs of $F$ of size $5$.
+We note that this holds only locally, as the GAD $F = x_0(x_0x_1+x_1x_2) + x_1^3$ evinces the scheme $\Z$ defined by

-whose Hilbert series is $H_{\Z} = (1,3,5,5,\dots)$.
-We also note that we cannot have such \emph{rank jumps} with unconstrained apolar schemes, since for every length-$r$ scheme apolar to $F$, we can obtain infinitely many length-$(r+j)$ apolar schemes to $F$, by simply adding $j$ new reduced points. \end{remark}
+whose Hilbert function is $H_{\Z} = (1,3,5,5,\dots)$.
+We also note that we cannot have such \emph{length jumps} with unconstrained apolar schemes, since for every length-$r$ scheme apolar to $F$, we can obtain infinitely many length-$(r+j)$ apolar schemes to $F$, by simply adding $j$ new reduced points. \end{remark}